 - 4. First Nations students who reside on a reserve and who attend an Alberta school off reserve, are funded by the Government of Canada and do not qualify for funding under this section.
 These students should be coded 330 for funding purposes. - 5.
-In addition to the 330 code, they should also be coded as 331 if they choose to self-identify for data collection purposes.
+In addition to the 330 code, First Nations students who reside on a reserve should also be coded as 331 if they choose to self-identify for data collection purposes.
 Therefore, both codes may be entered for these individuals and the 330 code will override the 331 for funding purposes. - 6.
-Funded students enrolled in home education or shared responsibility programs are not eligible for funding under this section.
+Funded students enrolled in home education or shared responsibility programs are not eligible for funding

-REVISED Aboriginal Student Self-Identification
+Aboriginal Student Self-Identification